 Some collision-prone species require special survey techniques to understand where they breed and how they are affected by power lines.

 We have undertaken:

 several specialised studies of Bustards, Verreaux's Eagles and Black Harriers to determine how they are affected by power lines and proposed wind farms;

 power line surveys to determine the mortality rate of bustards, Blue cranes and flamingoes deaths which are often under-represented in EIA studies;

-predict that by doing so bustard deaths could be decreased
+collisions.
+We predict that by doing so bustard deaths

 A Kori bustard found beneath power lines after a rain-storm in the Northern Cape.

 From 22 operational wind farms in South Africa:

 An average of ~4.1 fatalities occur per turbine per year;